railwayapp/docs/src/docs/reference/cron-jobs.md

 ## How it Works

 Railway will look for a defined cron schedule on your service settings, and execute the start command for that service on the given schedule.

-The service is expected to execute a task, and terminate as soon as that task is finished, not leaving any resources open, such as database connections
+The service is expected to execute a task, and terminate as soon as that task is finished, not leaving any resources open, such as database connections.
+More on [execution requirements](/reference/cron-jobs#service-execution-requirements) below.

-If any resources are left open, the service won't terminate and Railway wont't start it again until the previous execution has finished.
+#### Scheduling Libraries

 If you are already using a scheduling library or system in your service such as [node-cron](https://www.npmjs.com/package/node-cron) or [Quartz](http://www.quartz-scheduler.org/), Railway cron jobs are a substitute of them that allows you to save resources between executions.

+## Service Execution Requirements

+Scheduled services should exit as soon as they are done with the task they are responsible to perform.
+Thus, the process should close any connections, such as database connections, to exit properly.

+At this moment, Railway won't terminate your process in any scenario.
+However, cron jobs may be skipped if the service is in the build/deploy stage when the next scheduled execution happens.

-## Crontab expressions
+## Crontab Expressions

 A crontab expression is a scheduling format used in Unix-like operating systems to specify when and how often a command or script should be executed automatically.

-It consists of five fields separated by spaces, representing different units of time.
+Crontab expressions consists of five fields separated by spaces, representing different units of time.
 These fields specify the minute, hour, day of the month, month, and day of the week when the command should be executed.

-We use the same format for scheduling redeploys in Railway.

 ```
 * * * * *